 We can license any of our photos or artworks for commercial use either online or offline.
 The precise licensing fee is negotiable and varies according to how and where you want to use an image (for example, how big it will be on the page), the type of use you intend (commercial or educational), your print run, and so on.
-We will happily customize our "how-it-works" artworks to your precise requirements and we can often redraw low-resolution artworks in high-resolution (typically 3000 pixels across and whatever number of DPI you require).
+We will happily customize our "how-it-works" artworks to your precise requirements and we can often redraw low-resolution artworks in high-resolution (typically 300 dpi).
 We can supply artworks with or without text labels/numbering, as you wish.

 We price hi-res artworks individually according to their complexity (how long they took to draw) and any extra work you'd like us to do to them (priced per hour).
 If you're a commercial publisher and you license your own artworks and photographs, we will look up your licensing fees and typically charge you no less than you charge other people for similar material.